ohscar/rmalloc/doc/paper/allocator-types.rst

 of a object in memory.
 In a game where there could potentially exist a very large amount of projectiles in action at the same time, an equal amount of allocation and freeing is done, often randomly.
 In order to optimize usage of system memory, all allocation of bullet objects would be contained to the same  *pool* of memory.
-A very simple such allocator would be a simple list of objects and the allocator would more or less just rutern the index to the next unused block, leading to malloc and free that both have :math:`O(1)` in time complexity with very little overhead and fragmentation.
+A very simple such allocator would be a simple list of objects and the allocator would more or less just return the index to the next unused block, leading to malloc and free that both have :math:`O(1)` in time complexity with very little overhead and fragmentation.
 The usual strategies for growing the list apply, such as double the size of the list when all items in the list are used.